PostgREST/postgrest/docs/api.rst

   , primary key(film_id, actor_id)
   );

-  -- the many-to-many relationship can also be detected if the join table has a surrogate key, -- as long as the foreign key columns are also part of the primary key
+  -- the join table can also be detected if the composite key has additional columns

   create table roles(
     id int generated always as identity,